 Winchester works in partnership with seven local primary schools and two special schools in the area.
-Senior boys visit the schools on a weekly basis and assist pupils from Years 1-6 with individual numeracy, literacy and extra-curricular skills.
+Senior pupils visit the schools on a weekly basis and assist pupils from Years 1-6 with individual numeracy, literacy and extra-curricular skills.
 For more information, please contact Clare Talks

 Year 6 pupils from All Saints Primary School spend a term working towards a theatrical production, performed in our theatre.